needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-collections.md

 The code snippet does the following:

    * Displays UI buttons to update and delete the selected collection.
    * Displays a text field and UI button to re-parent the selected collection to another collection.
    * Displays a UI button to add the selected asset to the selected collection.
+   * Displays the list of assets in the selected collection.
+     * Each asset has a UI button to remove it from the selected collection.